Transform your last mile with personalized, actionable insights in just seven minutes! Take our Assessment >

 Earlier, many CEP businesses tried to provide appointments to truck drivers to minimize inefficiencies in delivery management, which did little good.

 Every vehicle might deal with hundreds of deliveries and loading them definitely takes time.
-If your sorting process is inefficient, it will increase the number of vehicles lined up outside your warehouse.
+If the sorting process is inefficient, it will increase the number of vehicles lined up outside the warehouse.

-What happens when you optimize driver schedules and routes?
+What happens when businesses optimize driver schedules and routes?

-• Your driver check-in time gets aligned with customer-preferred time windows
+• Driver check-in time gets aligned with customer-preferred time windows

-• Plan return check-in times of drivers in advance and prepare loads for it
+• Plan return check-in times of drivers and prepare loads for it

 • Minimizes the chances of missed deliveries for subsequent trips

-If all this has to happen, then you should ensure that the route planning is efficient and accurate.
+If all this has to happen, then businesses should ensure that the route planning is efficient and accurate.

-When route planning is inefficient or manual, your drivers find it exhausting to complete their delivery targets over a time.
+When route planning is inefficient or manual, drivers find it exhausting to complete their delivery targets over time.

-By using a route optimization software, you can plan routes so that your drivers have plenty of time to complete their deliveries.
-As your drivers deliver parcels on time, they can get back to the warehouse at the expected queue time.
-Beyond increasing the on-time delivery rates, route optimization software improves the predictability of drivers’ arrival times to your warehouses.
+By using route optimization software, businesses can plan routes so that drivers have plenty of time to complete their deliveries.
+As drivers deliver parcels on time, they can get back to the warehouse at the expected queue time.
+Beyond increasing the on-time delivery rates, route optimization software improves the predictability of drivers’ arrival times to warehouses.

 Do you want to know how to improve your on-time delivery performance?